Graduate Course Descriptions

 RELI GU4307 Buddhis & Daoism in China.
 4 points.

 In recent decades, the study of the so-called “Buddho-Daoism” has become a burgeoning field that breaks down the traditional boundary lines drawn between the two Chinese religious traditions.
 In this course we will read secondary scholarship in English that probes the complex relationships between Buddhism and Daoism in the past two millennia.
-Students are required not only to be aware of the tensions and complementarity between them, but to be alert to the nature of claims to either religious purity or mixing and the ways those claims were put forward under specific religion-historical circumstances.
+Students are required not only to be aware of the tensions and complementarity between them, but to be alert to the nature of claims to either religious purity or mixing and the ways those claims were put forward under specific religio-historical circumstances.
 The course is organized thematically rather than chronologically.
 We will address topics on terminology, doctrine, cosmology, eschatology, soteriology, exorcism, scriptural productions, ritual performance, miracle tales and visual representations that arose in the interactions of the two religions, with particular attention paid to critiquing terms such as “influence,” “encounter,” “dialogue,” “hybridity,” “syncretism,” and “repertoire.”
 The course is designed for both advanced undergraduate and graduate students in the fields of East Asian religion, literature, history, art history, sociology and anthropology.
 One course on Buddhism or Chinese religious traditions is recommended, but not required, as background.

 RELI GU4308 Jewish Philosophy and Kabbalah.
 4 points.